zarr-developers/blog/_posts/2025-03-20-switching-to-effver.markdown

 The old Zarr-Python versioning policy was effectively [Semantic Versioning](https://semver.org/), or "SemVer".
 In this scheme, backwards-incompatible API changes may only be released in major versions, backwards-compatible API changes (i.e., adding new APIs) may only be released in minor or major versions, and bug fixes can be released in major, minor, or patch versions.

-But in practice, we found that adherence to SemVer was a source of friction.
+#### Friction with SemVer

 The impetus for releasing Zarr-Python 3 was to support a new version of the Zarr format.
 So Zarr-Python 3 was released with a lot of new APIs; some of these APIs have bugs or warts.

-For example, we released some functions that should have consistent default values, but due to this author's error, they don't (I choose to blame the lack of tests!).
+For example, we released some functions that *should* have consistent default values, but due to developer error (this author's error, in fact) those functions are inconsistent.
 [The fix](https://github.com/zarr-developers/zarr-python/pull/2819) is simple, in terms of code changes, but it requires breaking changes to our public API.
-Thus our old versioning policy would require that we ship these fixes in Zarr-Python 4, only a few months after we released 3.
+According to SemVer, fixing this would require releasing Zarr-Python 4, only a few months after we released 3.

+Besides fixing bugs in new APIs, we released Zarr-Python 3 with deprecation notices for many old APIs.
+We would like to eventually remove these routines from Zarr-Python, but we don't think it would match our user's expectations if we released a new major version of the library just to signify removing code.
+Again, this is contrary to SemVer.

 Our users assume that major releases Zarr-Python will contain sweeping changes, not tiny adjustments to public APIs.
 So releasing version 4 of Zarr-Python because we changed the default values of a few functions would likely confuse people.